mattadlerpdx/rezcamper/docs/userStories.md

+Note: Matt, Tito and Kira wrote this together in a google doc, then moved the text over to this file

 User Story #1:
 As a person looking to receive a campsite status alert, I want to be able to select a campsite location from a menu.
 So that I can specify which site I am watching to see if it becomes available.
 User Story #2: